facebook/lexical/packages/lexical-website/docs/concepts/editor-state.md

 requires a function to be passed in that will provide access to mutate the underlying editor state.
 When starting a fresh update, the current editor state is cloned and used as the starting point.
 From a technical perspective, this means that Lexical leverages a technique called double-buffering during updates.
-There's an editor state to represent what is current on the screen, and another work-in-progress editor state that represents future changes.
+There's the "current" frozen editor state to represent what was most recently reconciled to the DOM, and another work-in-progress "pending" editor state that represents future changes for the next reconciliation.

-Creating an update is typically an async process that allows Lexical to batch multiple updates together in a single update – improving performance.
-When Lexical is ready to commit the update to the DOM, the underlying mutations and changes in the update will form a new immutable editor state.
+Reconciling an update is typically an async process that allows Lexical to batch multiple synchronous updates of the editor state together in a single update to the DOM – improving performance.
+When Lexical is ready to commit the update to the DOM, the underlying mutations and changes in the update batch will form a new immutable editor state.
 Calling `editor.getEditorState()` will then return the latest editor state based on the changes from the update.

 Here's an example of how you can update an editor instance: